-The mechanical or hydraulic jacks may not be enough support or may misfunction allowing the unit to fall, which could cause injury.
+♦ The mechanical or hydraulic jacks may not be enough. support or may misfunction allowing the unit to fall, which could cause injury.

 - DO NOT rely solely on mechanical or hydraulic jacks for support.
-Use adequate jack stands or equivalent support. - a) Disengage electric blade clutch. - b) Stop engine and remove ignition key. - c) Raise deck and block up using proper safety precautions.
+Use adequate jack stands or equivalent support. - Disengage PTO. a) - Stop engine, wait for all moving parts to stop, and remove key. b) - c) Raise deck and block up using proper safety precautions.